Coffee by The B.T.C. Old-Fashioned Grocery

 Just a Lil Happy is a saying in Water Valley.
 It means I was thinking of you, and I got you something, no need for a thank you note, it was no trouble.

-About the region--
+About the origin!

 (As always, add more coffee in your brewing process if you like your coffee dark as night and to slap you across the face, or less if you like a more lackadaisical cup of joe.)